 Space Agriculture Market Size

-The Global Space Agriculture Market reached US$ 5.68 billion in 2025 and is expected to reach US$ 16.08 billion by 2033, growing with a CAGR of 13.09% during the forecast period 2026-2033.
+The global space agriculture market reached USD 5.68 billion in 2025 and is expected to reach USD 20.57 billion by 2035, growing with a CAGR of 13.09% during the forecast period 2026-2035.

 Space agriculture, also known as astroculture, is the growth of plants in outer space to support long-duration human space missions.
-It offers food, oxygen and resources while also supporting long-term human colonization efforts.
+It offers food, oxygen, and resources while also supporting long-term human colonization efforts.
 Space agriculture employs local resources on celestial bodies, provides fresh food, oxygen generation and psychological advantages and acts as a model for studying astronaut growth behavior in microgravity.

 Space Agriculture Market Trend